rust-lang/this-week-in-rust/drafts/2017-05-02-this-week-in-rust.md

 # Crate of the Week

-This week's crate of the week is [pq](https://crates.io/crates/pq), a crate to generically decode protobuf messages.
-Thanks to [sevagh](https://users.rust-lang.org/users/sevagh) for the suggestion.
+This week's crate of the week is [indicatif](https://crates.io/crates/indicatif), a crate to show nice progress bars on the console.
+Thanks to [Willi Kappler](https://users.rust-lang.org/users/willi_kappler) for the suggestion.

 [Submit your suggestions and votes for next week][submit_crate]!